Anishmeka/CourseProject/README.md

 * Kevin - Aggregated results of all model development into KAM analyzer.
 This includes adapting models to work with a single imputed sentence and evaluating which models to use in the sentiment analyzer.

 ## Project Docs
 Located in README.md.
-Also uploaded to github as pdf named "Project Documentation.pdf"
+Also uploaded to GitHub as pdf named "Project Documentation.pdf"

 ## Project Progress Report
-Uploaded to github as pdf named "project progress report.pdf"
+Uploaded to GitHub as pdf named "project progress report.pdf"